jreiter/captain-whisker/README.md

 ## Finding template files

 Calling `CaptainWhisker.initialize('./root')` will search your source directory and all subdirectories for files with an `.hbs` extension.
-This shold be done once per process; CaptainWhisker will store store the precompiled templates so they don't need to be compiled with every use.
+This should be done once per process; CaptainWhisker will store store the precompiled templates so they don't need to be compiled with every use.
 Any `.hbs` files it finds that don't start with `_` will be compiled and registered as templates, usable with `CaptainWhisker.build('path/relative/to/root.hbs', context)`.

 Any files that have names beginning with an underscore will be considered partials.

 ## Partials support

 CaptainWhisker supports partials, so you can reuse pieces of templates across your views.
 For example:

 ```
 // _user.hbs